The BC Cancer

 CRITICAL EQUIPMENT

 First X-ray therapy machine treats 466 patients in one year.
-Today BC Cancer delivers over 170,000 radiation treatments in a year.
+Half of all cancer patients require radiation therapy.
+Today, BC Cancer delivers over 170,000 radiation treatments and is a global leader in precision radiation research.

 1955